Qamikaze/Zanders_Credit_Scoring/README.md

  This file is used to perform the McNemar's test to compare the performance of different classification models.

 Models: this section contains all the used models.

+XGBoost-RF: The code for the new XGBoost-RF model
+- AugmentationUtils: